Academic theory and nostalgia studies

 In the podcast description, it describes the episode as “a trip down memory lane”.
 Some annotated screenshots are provided below to give a better understanding of the literal form of the podcast.

-This makes this podcast very relatable to the proposed target audience, as the podcast allows members to re-live music, entertainments, and past experiences in a relatable manner.
+This makes this podcast very relatable to the proposed target audience, as the podcast allows members to relive music, entertainment, and past experiences in a relatable manner.
 By basing my case study on Back in the Dayz, I am able to understand how the podcast attracted daily listeners who already enjoy podcasts.

-By using Back in the Dayz as a case srude I can research how nostalgia led converstations can attract daily active listeners who already consume podcasts.
+By using Back in the Dayz as a case study, I can research how nostalgia-led conversations can attract daily active listeners who already consume podcasts.

-This helps me shape Echoes of then in a way that suits my intended audience who are more likley to respond to authentic voices, familliar references and personality led duscssuions rather than formal academic delivery.
+This helps me shape Echoes of Then in a way that suits my intended audience, who are more likely to respond to authentic voices, familiar references and personality-led discussions rather than formal academic delivery.

 Form and Style (Stylistic Research)

-A good audio documentary is made by making sure to keep the listener engaged at all times, this is done by making sure to start the first 30 seconds with an exciting moment, a moment that is retained in memory and then after that every 5-10 mins have something that keeps the audience engaged like a funny kment.
+A good audio documentary is made by making sure to keep the listener engaged at all times.
+This is done by making sure to start the first 30 seconds with an exciting moment, a moment that is retained in memory, and then after that, every 5-10 minutes, have something that keeps the audience engaged, like a funny comment.
 The goal is to keep the audience engaged at all times with the conversation still flowing.

-BBC Academy and Transom have been very useful as it gives guidance on how stories are told using sound, structure and storytelling to hold attention.
+BBC Academy and Transom have been very useful, as they give guidance on how stories are told using sound, structure and storytelling to hold attention.

 This is also coupled with previous audio documentaries that I have completed as well, using that level of sound design.
 Especially with the intro too.
-All sound fx from those productions were collected from epidemic sounds.
+All sound FX from those productions were collected from Epidemic Sound.

 Technical (Hardware/Software) Research